Stu Rich, President

 Spruce Head – Wayfinder Schools-Admissions Coordinator

 Britta was born and raised in Thomaston, Maine.
 Aside from being a Trekker alumni, she has also volunteered for many years going on upwards of 25 expeditions.
 Upon graduating from high school, she attended the University of Maine where she earned her Bachelor’s Degree in Social Science.
 In 2012, she graduated with a Master’s of Science Degree in Leadership with a concentration in Nonprofit Management from Northeastern University.
-She recently relocated back to the Midcoast area where she is working as the Admissions Coordinator at Wayfinder Schools.
+She recently relocated back to the Midcoast area.
 Prior to moving she worked at Dana-Farber Cancer Institute alongside some of the most prestigious individuals as part of the Bone Marrow Transplant team.
 Outside of work she can be found in many different situations; surrounded by lots of people enjoying each other’s company, relaxing on the beach alone, or taking spontaneous road trips.
 She loves to travel, drink coffee and allow life to lead her to the next cool thing!
 She is an avid basketball player and looks forward to coaching area teams in the near future.
 After many years away, she feels extremely fortunate to be living back in the community where she was raised.
 She hopes to provide the current and future Trekker students with the same sense of community, rapport, and devotion she was given as they find their true capabilities and gifts.

 South Thomaston – Student